-As mentioned above, UL 2849 does not cover the mechanical structure requirements of the E-bikes.
-In this case, E-bike importers can refer to ASTM standards for product specification and test methods.
-ASTM standards are also beneficial for product safety and product quality.
+UL 2849 does not cover the mechanical structure requirements of e-bikes.
+In this case, e-bike importers can refer to ASTM standards for product specification and test methods.

 Examples of ASTM standards

-You can also search for more applicable standards for your E-bikes on the ASTM official website.
+You can also search for more applicable standards for your e-bikes on the ASTM’s official website.

 E-Bike State Regulations

-Many states in the US have implemented specific regulations of E-Bikes that include age restrictions, E-bike classification, operating license, and registration requirements.
+Many states in the US have implemented specific regulations concerning e-bikes that include age restrictions, e-bike classification, operating licenses, and registration requirements.
 Here is a non-exhaustive overview of different state regulations.

-California defines E-bikes as a motorized bicycle with a limitation of 1,000 Watts for power and 20 mph for speed.
-In addition, customers must wear an approved helmet while operating the E-bike in California if under 17 years old.
+California defines e-bikes as motorized bicycles with a limitation of 1,000 Watts for power and 20 mph for speed.
+In addition, customers under the age of 17 must wear an approved helmet while operating e-bikes in California.

-Michigan requires all motor vehicles must be registered with the Michigan Secretary of State and equipped with headlights, turn signals, a horn, and brake lights.
-Further, for E-bikes that are 2 or 3 wheeled, the motor must not exceed 100 cubic centimeters piston displacement and the speed must not exceed 30 mph.
+Michigan requires motor vehicles to be registered with the Michigan Secretary of State and equipped with headlights, turn signals, a horn, and brake lights.
+Furthermore, motors on 2 or 3-wheeled e-bikes must not exceed 100 cubic centimeters of piston displacement and the speed must not exceed 30 mph.

 Hazardous Materials Regulations (HMR)

-Batteries are subject to specific transport requirements in the United States, as the batteries contained in E-bike might cause potential hazards during transportation.
-Therefore, importers shall properly label the product under the HMR instruction, and provide relevant documents for compliance.
+Batteries are subject to specific transport requirements in the United States, as the batteries contained in e-bikes might cause potential hazards during transportation.
+Therefore, importers should properly label the product per HMR instructions, and provide relevant documents for compliance.

-Many states in the US restrict hazardous substances such as lead, cadmium, mercury, and nickel.
+Many states in the US restrict hazardous substances such as lead, cadmium, mercury, and nickel on electronic components.

-Those restricted substances can be easily found in the parts of E-bikes especially in battery and metallic cover.
-Meanwhile, not many suppliers are aware of the US RoSH regulations, and importers shall verify the compliance via third-party testing companies.
+Those restricted substances can be easily found in the parts of e-bikes, especially in the battery and electronic parts.
+Meanwhile, not many suppliers are aware of the US RoHS regulations, thus importers should verify the compliance via third-party testing companies.

 Country of Origin

-Most of the Imported products including E-bikes must carry a country of origin label on the products and its packaging.
+Most imported products, including e-bikes, must carry a country of origin label on the products and their packaging.
 The label must be permanently and visibly attached in English.